List of Famous Women Activists in India: Champions of Change

 Medha Patkar: Champion of Narmada Bachao Andolan

-Medha Patkar is a social activist best known for her role in the Narmada Bachao Andolan, which protested against the construction of large dams on the Narmada River.
+Medha Patkar is a social women activist in India, best known for her role in the Narmada Bachao Andolan, which protested against the construction of large dams on the Narmada River.
 Her activism raised awareness about the displacement of thousands of villagers and the environmental impact of large-scale infrastructure projects.
-She has also worked for the upliftment of women facing injustice, tribals, farmers and labourers and environment conservation.
+She has also worked for the upliftment of women facing injustice, tribals, farmers and labourers, and environment conservation.

 Source: Wikipedia